-Jessica Cager Memorial Scholarship - A fall semester freshman scholarship funded each year in the amount of \$300 by Piggly Wiggly of Union, Inc. The recipient must be a graduate of Union High School, participate in the EC band or EC choir, and have a 2.5 grade point average.
+Jessica Cager Memorial Scholarship - This fall semester freshman scholarship is funded each year based upon earnings from the endowment corpus.
+The recipient must be a graduate of Union High School, participate in the EC band or EC choir, and have a 2.5 grade point average.